Samasource/factotum/README.md

 Your home folder within factotum (`root` is the default user).

-### /root/.ssh

-A volume mounted from your local `~/.ssh` directory, allowing to reuse your local SSH keys within factotum.

-### /root/.aws

-A volume mounted from your local `~/.aws` directory, allowing to reuse your AWS credentials and configurations within factotum.

-### /root/.gitconfig

-A file mounted from your local `~/.gitconfig` file, allowing to reuse your git configs within factotum.

 ### /local

 A volume mounted from your local `~` directory, useful for sharing files between factotum and your local machine.